This post may contain affiliate links. Please read our disclosure policy.

 So, if you like rice pudding and fresh strawberries, it’s safe you’ll like this, especially served warm.
 If you don’t, it’s probably best to take a pass, but you probably didn’t need me to tell you that.

-Two servings skinny strawberry rice pudding
+Two servings creamy strawberry rice pudding

 According to my calculations, each serving has 241 calories.